squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     each hole :n:`_` in :n:`@sterm_pat`.

   + :n:`@ident`: the top-most element of :n:`F`
-    must be a assumption, which is popped and unified with the formula corresponding to the hypothesis, axiom or proven goal identified by :n:`@ident`.
+    must be an assumption, which is popped and unified with the formula corresponding to the hypothesis, axiom or proven goal identified by :n:`@ident`.